PSeitz/dep_graph_rs/README.md

 *   Outputs in DOT format for use with Graphviz.
 *   Group dependencies by file or by module.
 *   Filter the graph by source, destination, or item (e.g., function name).
+*   Use an advanced query language with AND/OR/NOT to filter edges.
 *   Clusters nodes by their root module for better readability.

 ## Usage